Ramesses X: Family

+Attestations

 Ramesses X is a poorly documented king.
 His year 2 is attested by Papyrus Turin 1932+1939 while his third year is documented in the Necropolis Journal of the Workmen of Deir El Medina.
 This diary mentions the general idleness of the necropolis workmen, at least partly due to the threat posed by Libyan marauders in the Valley of the Kings.
 It records that the Deir El-Medina workmen were absent from work in Year 3 IIIrd Month of Peret (i.e., Winter) days 6, 9, 11, 12, 18, 21 and 24 for fear of the "desert-dwellers" (i.e., the Libyans or Meshwesh) who evidently roamed through Upper Egypt and Thebes at will.
 This is partly a reflection of the massive Libyan influx into the Western Delta region of Lower Egypt during this time.
 Ramesses X is also the last New Kingdom king whose rule over Nubia is attested from an inscription at Aniba.

+Tomb

 His KV18 tomb in the Valley of the Kings was left unfinished.
 It is uncertain if he was ever buried there, since no remains or fragments of funerary objects were discovered within it.